 I have a long history with stockpiles of rock.
 I owned a company that measured them with lasers for 12 years.
-And some of the piles of stones I was standing on looked perfectly manicured, as if an artist had been given the keys to a massive bulldozer and then managed to somehow sculpt them without scratching even one.
+I stood on piles of stones that were perfectly manicured, as if an artist had been given the keys to a massive bulldozer and then managed to somehow sculpt them without scratching even one.

-These piles were massive, perfectly smoothed, and beautiful stacked.
-And they were made of equally gorgeous rocks, smoothed to an unusual roundness.
-Days later I asked some locals how it was possible and they informed me they'd been rounded and smoothed long ago when massive, unstoppable sheets of ice peeled the rock from every impeding surface and tumbled them hundred of miles to the shoreline where they lay, now each individually painted with intricate patterns of green and white moss.
+These massive piles were perfectly contoured, perfectly stacked and made of equally gorgeous rocks, smoothed to an unusual roundness.
+Days later I asked some locals how this was possible and they informed me they'd been rounded and smoothed long ago when massive, unstoppable sheets of ice peeled the rock from every impeding surface and tumbled them hundred of miles to the shoreline where they lay, now each individually painted with intricate patterns of green and white moss.
 I could kick myself today that I did not think to take a picture of these piles.

 I was standing on what once had been a mountain, now sentenced by the power of God to reside in the sea.
 The mountains had been brought low and the valley had been raised up.
 In His playfulness what He revealed to me, right there in seat 36C, was that He had three times taken me to the other side of the globe to reveal the metaphor for the colossal re-landscaping God was up to in my heart.

 And I was able to supernaturally answer the question Jesus asked to Peter.
 "Who do you say that I AM?"